algogrit/presentation-welcome-to-2019/slides.md

 ---

-* Almost had an arrear in OS in 4th sem
-* Almost got fired during my internship period due to under performing
-* Almost got fired from BrowserStack for bringing production systems down
-* Almost on the verge of bankruptcy last year due to tax implications

----

 * First project out of internship, single-handedly delivered it to client while learning 3 technologies
 * Deployed a map-tile server, and using it to plot a famous supermarket's stores across a nation
 * Identified and corrected anomalies in sales and purchase records while analysing 30K customers data